 DLR’s TOrque-controlled humanoid RObot is the product of lessons learned developing the anthropomorphic “Justin” torso, combined with bipedal legbots the German company has also been developing since 2009.
 TORO incorporates torque sensors in its leg joints to read and react to pressure and impact, giving a more robust and dynamic walking locomotion.
 TORO also has remarkably small feet (enabled by the advanced leg tech), allowing it to climb obstacles other robots can’t manage

 The Very First Maker Faire Berlin Doesn’t Miss a Beat

 Donald Bell reports on his time spent at the first-ever...

 Cardboard Elliptical Workout Machine: Pushing the Boundaries of Cardboard Invention

 When my You Tube subscribers ask me if there is...

 A slideshow of completed and works-in-progress projects by graduate students...

 This article first appeared in MAKE Volume 39, on pages 34–37.

-Gareth Branwyn is a freelancer writer and the former Editorial Director of Maker Media.
+Gareth Branwyn is a freelance writer and the former Editorial Director of Maker Media.
 He is the author or editor of over a dozen books on technology, DIY, and geek culture.
-He is currently a contributor for Boing Boing and WINK Books.
-And he has a new best-of writing collection and “lazy man’s memoir,” called Borg Like Me.
+He is currently a contributor to Boing Boing, Wink Books, and Wink Fun.
+And he has a new best-of writing collection and “lazy person’s memoir,” called Borg Like Me.